-Our Emotional Literacy Support Assistants (ELSA) and Home School Link worker (HSLW) work with children identified by the class teacher or SENCo as having an additional social or emotional need, such as difficulties playing socially with other children or a recent bereavement or loss.
+We have a whole school well-being approach called 'Trick box' which teaches children 'Tricks' or strategies to help managed big emotions and regulate themselves.
+It also encourages aspects of Mindfulness.
+This is a whole school approach.
+For more bespoke support, our Emotional Literacy Support Assistants (ELSA) and Home School Link worker (HSLW) work with children identified by the class teacher or SENCo as having an additional social or emotional need, such as difficulties playing socially with other children or a recent bereavement or loss.
 They will use the class teachers' referral form to support their assessment of individual needs and devise a program of intervention or support to best meet their needs.
 This might be developing social skills through group activities or individual sessions to help children with emotional difficulties.
 If appropriate, a meeting with the child's parent will be arranged to discuss best ways to support the child and family.

 The school is also an accredited Young Carers provider and where appropriate, the HSLW manages this group of children.

-We liaise with a number of agencies to help us support children and their families such as Behaviour Support Services (through the STIPS team), Learning and Language Support (LLS), Social Care, the Education Welfare Officer (EWO), Child and Adolescent Mental Health Services (CAMHS) and Family Support Workers.
+We liaise with a number of agencies to help us support children and their families such as Behaviour Support Services (through the STIPS team), Learning and Language Support (LLS), Social Care, the Inclusion Officer (IO), Child and Adolescent Mental Health Services (CAMHS) and Family Support Workers.
 Through our Personal, Social, Health Education (PSHE) curriculum, we develop relationships, confidence and self-awareness, preparing our children for life now and in the future.
 We have regular Circle Time sessions in each class.
-There are opportunities for activities which build self-esteem, such as the Awards Assembly.
+There are opportunities for activities that build self-esteem, such as the Ambassador's Awards Assembly.
 We have a School Council with meetings regularly attended by nominated children from every class.
 Whole school issues are discussed and taken back to class.
 We also have a nurture room at break and lunchtime which is available to those children who find the playground challenging.
 Children are able to talk to their class teacher about their worries through PSHE sessions, thought books, class worry boxes or one to one during quiet moments in the school day.
 Children can express concerns about other children through our Pastoral Postcard system.
 These have also been adapted so that there is a 'low language load' version.
 We have a zero tolerance approach to bullying in the school which addresses the causes of bullying as well as dealing with negative behaviours.